wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 the first attempt, never requiring an MSHR.
 After the `GETX` completes (which will hit an `M` state line), the method `cleanUpAfterRequest()` is called, which, in this case, will see the eviction entry, and the eviction requests will be retried again.

+##### handleGetX()

+The logic of `handleGetX()` is almost identical to those of `handleGetS()`, with a few exceptions:

+1. `handleGetX()` will not forward the request to the lower level, if the current level is known to be the last level cache, as the last level cache is assumed to be shared by all caches, and hence exclusive permission can be granted locally.
+The last level cache is tracked by the flag `lastLevel_`, which is set during `init()`, if the down link connects to a memory end point.

+2.